 Groups and Families

 Outdoor experiences, environmental awareness, friendships and fun play a big part in year-round activities.
-Camp Fire USA provides opportunities for youth to realize their potential through regularly scheduled small group meetings, classes and service projects.
+Camp Fire Long Beach provides opportunities for youth to realize their potential through regularly scheduled small group meetings, classes and service projects.
 Young people build their self-esteem, learn lifeskills and become responsible citizens concerned about and active in their communities.

 In small neighborhood or school-based groups children meet regularly to explore the world, exercise their creativity, learn about community service and gain a sense of belonging while having fun.
 Groups are led by adult volunteer teams who use national program materials.
 There are four program levels: Starflight, grades K-2; Adventure, grades 3-5; Discovery, grades 6-8, and Horizon, grades 9-12.
 Groups may be all girls, all boys or boys and girls together.